 The Community Supports for Wraparound Inventory is a research and quality improvement tool intended to measure how well a local system supports the implementation of the wraparound process at the team or family level.
 The CSWI is somewhat unique from the other WFAS instruments in that it assesses the system context for wraparound as opposed to the fidelity to the practice model for an individual child and family.

 The CSWI is based on the framework of Necessary Conditions described by Walker, Koroloff and Schutte (2003), and presents 42 community or system variables that ideally are in place in communities that aim to implement the wraparound process.

-We are now providing sites with a wraparound community supports evaluation using the CSWI, conducted through a partnership between the local site or initiative and the Wraparound Evaluation and Research Team, for a one-time fee.
+Evaluation of wraparound community supports using the CSWI, is conducted through a partnership between the local site or initiative and the Wraparound Evaluation and Research Team, for a one-time fee.